pod-arcade/website/docs/Self-Hosted/server.md

 ### Security Considerations

 The self-hosted server uses a pre-shared key (PSK) for authentication.
 This method is less sophisticated compared to the cloud version, which supports diverse authentication methods like Discord.
-Exercise caution in sharing these PSKs; anyone in possession of your PSK can gain access to your server.
+Exercise caution in sharing these PSKs; anyone in possession of your PSK can gain access to your servers and desktops.

 ## Helm